bossqr/.github/profile/README.md

 # .github
-Special repository for the organization's GitHub profile
+Special repository for the organization's profile overview